esheldon/wq/README.md

 * group - Select cores or nodes from the specified group or groups.
 This can be a scalar or list
 * notgroup - Select cores or nodes from machines not in the specified group or groups.
 * min_cores - Limit to nodes with at least this many cores.
 Currently only applies when mode is *bynode* (should this work for bycore selections?).
+* X - This determines of X forwarding is used, default is False.
+For yes use true,1 for no use false,0

 Here is a full, commented example